Writing a profile, whether personal or for your business, seems to be one of the hardest things to get your head around.

 “I am a self-published author of short stories and poems.

-As a Mum to two small children, I write my own blog about family life and the various activities I do with the children.
+As a Mum to two small children, my blog is about everyday family life and the activities and adventures we get up to.

-In my spare time, I like to catch up with my friends by meeting up for a drink, or on Facebook and Twitter.”
+In my spare time, I like to socialise with friends and catch up with them and family on Facebook and Twitter.”

 Simple and to the point, so have a go and see how you get on….or take away all the hassle and get me to do it for you!